adavisfoy/Amazon_Vine_Analysis/README.md

 ## Results:

-Using bulleted lists and images of DataFrames as support, address the following questions:
+Analysis of the **Pet Products** data set revealed the following:

-- How many Vine reviews and non-Vine reviews were there?
+- There were only 170 Vine member reviews versus 37,840 non-Vine member reviews.
-- How many Vine reviews were 5 stars?
-How many non-Vine reviews were 5 stars?
+- Out of the 170 Vine reviews, there were only 65 5-star reviews.
+- Out of 37,840 non-Vine reviews, there were 20,612 5-star reviews.
-- What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?
+- This translates into approximately 38% of Vine reviews being 5-star reviews while approximately 54% of non-Vine reviews were 5-star reviews.

 ## Summary:

-In your summary,
-- state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-- Then, provide one additional analysis that you could do with the dataset to support your statement.
+- Based on these results, I don't have sufficient evidence to determine if positivity bias exists for Amazon Vine reviews of pet products.
+While at first glance, it appears that there is no positivity bias from the Amazon Vine reviewers based on a lower percentage of 5-star reviews (38%), there were so few Amazon Vine reviews that it is hard to make this determination.
+- In our Pet Products category, the Amazon Vine reviewers didn't even account for 1% of all reviews we analyzed after filtering the data for helpful reviews.
+- It is interesting to note that 54% of the non-Vine reviews were 5-star reviews, which may lend additional evidence against positivity bias among Vine members.
+- Additional analysis that could prove helpful in evaluating for positivity bias amongst Vine members would be analyzing a different data set in the same fashion.
+Perhaps a different product category with more Amazon Vine members reviewing products would yield different results.